 Best Brunch in Asheville—A Local’s Perspective

-Fortunately, I have chosen five of the best spots for brunch in Asheville and laid them out right here.
+Fortunately for you, I have chosen five of the best spots for brunch in Asheville and laid them out right here.
 Read on, and may you brunch blissfully.

-Start with some edamame, then indulge in eggs benedict with yuzu hollandaise, salmon sashimi, pork and shiitake gyoza, Japanese sweet potatoes with miso butter, and their crowning accomplishment: breakfast ramen.
+Start with some edamame, then indulge in eggs benedict with yuzu hollandaise, salmon sashimi, pork and shiitake gyoza, Japanese sweet potatoes with miso butter, and finally their crowning accomplishment: breakfast ramen.

 And of course, as any self-respecting South Slope restaurant, Ukiah sports a robust drinks menu, including local draft beers, Japanese imports, and seasonal cocktails.
 That’s a heck of a brunch place if you ask me.